cloudera/hue/docs/docs-site/content/developer/sdk/_index.md

 ## Dashboard

-Dashboards are generic and support [Solr and any SQL](http://gethue.com/search-dashboards):
+[Dashboards](/user/querying/#dashboards) are generic and support Apache Solr and SQL:

 The API was influenced by Solr but is now generic: